 Personal trainers have the luxury of deciding if they want to work as an employee for a fitness facility or work as an independent contractor (IC).
 Both have their positives and negatives.
 For example, independent contractors can set their own rates and hours and don’t answer to a “boss”.
 On the other hand, they are responsible for all tax payments and payroll deductions.
-In contrast, personal trainers employed by a gym or studio don’t generally have as much flexibility, but are not responsible for self-employment taxes.
+In contrast, personal trainers employed by a gym or studio don’t generally have as much flexibility but are not responsible for self-employment taxes.

 It’s up to you to decide how you wish to proceed professionally.
 It’s possible to do both!
 But if you choose the IC route, there are some questions to consider asking when you’re interviewing for contracting options at various big box gyms, studios, or other fitness facilities.
-Gathering the answers to these questions will help you build your business successfully and make name for yourself in the fitness industry.
+Gathering the answers to these questions will help you build your business successfully and make a name for yourself in the fitness industry.

 Questions about the Facility

 - How many members does this facility serve?

 - What percentage of your members seek or use personal training or group fitness services?

 - Am I responsible for carrying my own insurance or does the facility cover their contractors?
 If so, up to what amount in damages?

 - Does the facility require its trainers to sell or promote supplements?
 Note: This is a huge red flag.
 It is not within a trainer’s scope of practice – professionally or ethically – to promote or sell dietary supplements.
 If it is expected, look for another facility or form your own Limited Liability Company (LCC).